EnmaSantos/vitality_vista/fitness_app 1.1.md

 - Integration with Edamam Recipe Search API.
 - Filtering for low-calorie recipes, by health labels, etc.
 - Recipe cards with clear nutrition information.
+- Add capability to filter by allergies, maybe this could even grow to an app by itself.

 ## Technology Stack